ecalio07/enron/README.md

 * /dev: In this directory it is available **.ipynb files** that are imported by the main file in deliver folder

-Please, note that this has been made available only to display the evolution of the project.
-For the most stable verstion, please refer to files contained in the **Deliver** folder.

 * /deliver: Refer to the most recent **.ipynb** file in this folder as the main stable reproducible paper:<br>

 * /environment: Contains DOCKER version, an alternative way to reproduce the experiments without having to set up installation of tools by yourself.